CREATEmory/CLASS-1-Intro-To-CREATEmory/README.md

    * Understand the basics of the Command-Line
    * Create a simple webpage using HTML & CSS

+### [Here is the link](https://github.com/CREATEmory/CLASS-1-Intro-To-CREATEmory/blob/main/GIT-LAB.md) to the Lab that you should complete after this lesson

 ----
 ## What is CREATEmory
 CREATEmory is, above all, a **community of software engineers** who find it fun to work on **practical, creative applications**.
 It is a place to meet like-minded students and collaborate with them on **real-life projects**.